Ivory Lane

 Wedding Budget Guide Australia: From $10K to $100K

-The national average Australian wedding costs around $36,000 AUD — but that number hides a huge range.
+The average Australian wedding cost $38,252in 2026 (Easy Weddings annual survey) — but that number hides a huge range.
 Couples spend anywhere from $10,000 to $150,000+ depending on guest count, location, and what matters most to them.
-This guide breaks down every tier honestly, so you know exactly what you’re working with.
+This guide breaks down every tier honestly — including allocation tables for $20K, $40K, and $80K budgets — so you know exactly what you’re working with.

 17 April 2026 · 10 min read · Last reviewed April 2026